 bass trombone, 2 percussionists, cello & double bass)

 This is another unusual piece, particularly where it appears in the chronology (1990), i.e. after some significant summations in formats that Cage had already been investigating.
 The ensemble here seems out of nowhere, though, and isn't reprised.
 (Perhaps that it's dedicated to music writers suggests that they'd wondered why so few works were being written for bass instruments?
 And there are indeed very few basses used in the Number Pieces, unless one counts not-very-low instruments such as bass clarinet....)
 The piece also emphasizes continuity — a 1990 concern — but of a generalized line passed between instruments as it proceeds, as if via sequence of (more lightly accompanied) soloists....
-And despite listening to the two commercial recordings — by The Barton Workshop & the Ives Ensemble, two groups that have recorded many fine Cage interpretations — several times, I've been slow to appreciate this piece: It basically ends up being difficult to hear — which I distinguish from cognitive difficulty or sparseness per se.
-(Experience with contemporary improvisation suggests that the sound quality of recordings of low-pitched instruments has improved considerably over the past couple of decades, so perhaps this piece simply needs updated sound....)
-In this case, the Ives Ensemble interpretation is the second to be recorded, and does end up sounding more communicative (& maybe a little ominous)....
-Seven2 is also one of the longest Number Pieces, so remains something of a sphinx.
-(Now I'm realizing that Seven2 may be a numerical reference to Fourteen, which does also feature many of these same instruments around piano....)
-And to double down on the latter comment, as I continue working on this page, I've also noticed that its length in minutes mirrors the number of weeks in the year....
+And despite listening to the two classic, commercial recordings several times — those by The Barton Workshop & the Ives Ensemble, two groups that recorded many fine Cage interpretations — I was slow to appreciate this piece: It was basically difficult to hear — which I distinguish from cognitive difficulty or sparseness per se.
+And I'd even suggested (already) in this space that the sound quality of recordings of low-pitched instruments had improved considerably over the past couple of decades, so perhaps this piece simply needed updated sound: That happened with the Apartment House release in 2021, and so there's finally a truly audible (low rumbling) performance available....
+There'd been something of an ominous quality running through the interpretations (already), and Seven2 is also one of the longest Number Pieces, remaining something of a sphinx.
+(And at some point, I realized that Seven2 may offer a numerical connection to Fourteen, which does also feature many of these same instruments around piano....)
+And to double down on the latter comment, as I continued working on this page, I also noticed that its length in minutes mirrors the number of weeks in the year....
 So, what does Seven2 seek to invoke anyway?
 (Such an image suggests, perhaps, the metaphorical passage of longer spans of time, which is not the usual Number Piece orientation.)
-Whatever it is, such an evocation happens mostly via sequence of long (sometimes overlapping), mellow low tones — & maybe even suggests a sort of counterweight to One6.
-The result can be calming (while maintaining a curious version of musical tension), if rather easy to ignore.
+Whatever it is, such an evocation happens mostly via sequence of long (sometimes overlapping), low tones around dual percussion — & maybe even suggests a sort of counterweight to One6.
+And maybe now that I can hear this piece better, it will come to seem less mysterious....